GVC (Global Virtual Cloud)

 Pull Secrets

-If the image was pushed to the Control Plane registry for the same org, no secret is required.
+If the image was pushed to the Control Plane registry for the same Org, no pull secret is required when a workload pulls from the image from the same Org.

 Multiple pull secrets can be assigned to a GVC.
 A workload's container will use the appropriate secret when pulling the image from a private registry.
 If there are multiple secrets, the container will cycle through each one.

-If authentication fails, the deployment will not be updated and the image pull will have an exponential backoff retry starting at 10 seconds until 5 minutes (e.g., 10 seconds, 20 seconds, 40 seconds, etc.).
+If authentication fails, the deployment will not be updated and the image pull will have an exponential backoff retry starting at 10 seconds and ending at 5 minutes (e.g., 10 seconds, 20 seconds, 40 seconds, etc.).

 Environment Variables

-You may set environment variables at the GVC level, which can then be inherited by any of the GVC's workloads.
+You may set environment variables at the GVC level, which can then be inherited by any of the GVC’s workloads.
 To inherit GVC environment variables, a container must have its inheritEnv property set to true.
-For more information about how environment variables work in Control Plane, please see the workload reference page.
+For more information about how environment variables work in Control Plane, please see the environment variables section of the workload reference page.

 Sticky Sessions